Safe Usage of Monetary Valuation

 Total consumer expenditure: USD 1,200,000

-Result: Recreation service valued at USD 1,200,000 annually using consumer expenditure method (Preference level 4).
-Care must be taken to isolate the marine component of expenditure and avoid double-counting with accommodation services.
+Result: Recreation service valued at approximately USD 1,016,250 annually using consumer expenditure method with marine motivation allocation (Preference level 4).
+Care must also be taken to avoid double-counting with coastal property amenity values already captured in any hedonic pricing estimate.

 3.8.6 Summary Table